How SurePay can help you be DORA compliant

 DORA: a chain responsibility

-SurePay: reliance on continuity of VoP service
+SurePay: reliance on continuity of VOP service

 How SurePay can help you become DORA compliant